The Twins Almanac for June

 June 15, 1987

-The Twins send 1982 Bemidji graduate and Golden Gophers all-time great Bryan Hickerson to the San Francisco Giants as the “player to be named later” to complete the March 31st Dan Gladden trade.
+The Twins sent 1982 Bemidji graduate and Golden Gophers all-time great Bryan Hickerson to the San Francisco Giants as the “player to be named later” to complete the March 31st Dan Gladden trade on this date in 1987.
+(I’m sure Bryan’s family and friends were looking forward to him pitching for the hometown team, but I’d have to say acquiring Gladden worked out pretty well for the Twins.)

 Hickerson won the first two “Dave Winfield Pitcher of the Year” awards given out by the University of Minnesota in 1985 and ’86.